YouTube-Enhancer/extension/README.md

 - **Maximize Player Button:** Adds a button to the player to maximize the video player for a better viewing experience.

-- **Video History:** Keeps track of the position of the videos you have watched and asked to resume playback upon loading the video again.

 - **Remaining Time:** Keep track of the time remaining on your video with a dynamic display.

 - **Loop Button:** Adds a dedicated button to toggle the video player loop.